 Whatever Happened To Critter Pricker Raccoon Deterrent After Shark Tank Season 11?

-Businesses on "Shark Tank" come and go, but one that stuck with all of us is Joseph Balistreri's Critter Pricker Raccoon Deterrent, which promised to repel raccoons and other sizable pests from our yards.
+Businesses on "Shark Tank" come and go, but one that stuck with all of us is Joseph Balistreri's Critter Pricker Raccoon Deterrent, which promised to provide a humane method for keeping raccoons out of your yard.
 The product features large polypropylene mat strips with spikes sharp enough to make the pests change their mind about crossing its path but not too threatening as to cause them physical harm.
 The mats can be spread all across the yard, so your fences, walls, gardens, trash cans, and roof will be guarded.
 Even your swimming pool is safe from midnight swimmers once you place these deterrents around it.

 When the Pennsylvania native pitched his brainchild Critter Pricker Raccoon Deterrent on Season 11 of "Shark Tank" in 2020, it seemed like the odds were not in his favor.
 According to Balistreri, his company was valued at around $766,000, and things looked to be on the rise, a sentiment that was cemented by the generous investment made by Shark Kevin O'Leary.
 As fans of the show, we were already hooked when all the Sharks save O'Leary backed out of investing.
 All we want to know now is what's happened so far and if the company survived past its reality show moment of fame.